 My initial evaluation is free, and after that I charge $60 per hour.

 The following discussion is included to give you a general idea of how many hours your project might require.

-An average length novel, say 80,000 words, will minimally take 10-12 hours to read and assess, and another several hours to formulate a detailed summary letter, which would include comments on plot, characters, setting, point of view, narrative architecture, pacing, and a project’s strengths and problems.
+An average length novel, say 80,000 words, with few twists and turns, will minimally take 10-12 hours to read and assess, and another several hours to formulate a detailed summary letter, which would include comments on plot, characters, setting, point of view, narrative architecture, pacing, and a project’s strengths and problems.
 A closer reading of the same text, almost always advisable, including margin comments and line editing as well as a detailed summary letter, could require 25-35 hours.
 A densely worded literary novel will take more time; a young adult novel could take less.
 The range is broad.
 Projects can take more than 60 hours, or require more than one round.

 The state of a manuscript will direct which level of response is most appropriate.
 A fiction manuscript with grammatical problems might benefit from a detailed line edit of the first 5-20 pages, giving the author a chance to work on the rest before enlisting a longer evaluation.
 A half-finished manuscript, a common dilemma, often profits from a quick read, with responses defining its merits and weaknesses, and a conversation about how to continue, including questions and ideas to help the work to its next phase.
 Since this varies, what best suits the circumstance will be discussed in the initial conversation.

 I can help, whether you’re struggling with narrative arc or looking to notch up the sophistication of your poetry.
 Send me an email about yourself and your work.
 Include a writing sample of any length.
 I’d love to hear from you. email@example.com